Qingtao-Cao/obix/CODING_GUIDELINES.md

 }
 ```

-## Vi iMproved example
+## Vi iMproved Example

-The following content can be put in the `~/.vimrc` file to help you code for ONEDC/oBIX:
+The following content can be put in the `~/.vimrc` file to help you code for ONEDC / oBIX:

 ```bash
 	set ts=4